stacygold/sermonsproject/README.md

 The Mount Zion Baptist Church title will take you to a random quote generator page, that you can click the button and get different bible quotes.

+To get to my project go to https://github.com/stacygold/sermonsproject, click the Clone or download button and unzip the folder onto you desktop.
+Then open the index.html file.